TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang.md

 environments, but should not be used in production.

 - Before 5.1: the plugin would be built in a filesystem path based on plugin_id.
-- After 5.2.4: the plugin compiler adjusts the go module in use for the plugin,
+- After 5.2.4: the plugin compiler adjusts the go module in use for the plugin.

 As the plugins are built with `-trimpath`, to omit local filesystem path details and improve plugin compatibility, the plugin compiler relies on